FlashFloppy Update For GOTEK With Roland S‑50, S‑550, S‑330 & W‑30 Samplers

 Which GOTEK Model Should I Buy?

 There are many different GOTEK models to choose from.
 Most people want to match the Roland color scheme and buy one with a black case.
-Some of the least expensive GOTEK models with a black case that others have used with great success are
+Two of the least expensive GOTEK models with a black case that others have updated with FlashFloppy and with great success are

 - SFR1M44-U100K